High Efficiency Video Coding: Browser support

-In May 2021, an estimated 18% of browsers in use on desktop and notebook systems were able to play HEVC videos in HTML5 webpages, based on data from StatCounter.
+In June 2023, an estimated 88.31% of browsers in use on desktop and mobile systems were able to play HEVC videos in HTML5 webpages, based on data from Can I Use.

 Operating system support

 Coding efficiency

-The design of most video coding standards is primarily aimed at having the highest coding efficiency.
+Most video coding standards are designed primarily to achieve the highest coding efficiency.
 Coding efficiency is the ability to encode video at the lowest possible bit rate while maintaining a certain level of video quality.
 There are two standard ways to measure the coding efficiency of a video coding standard, which are to use an objective metric, such as peak signal-to-noise ratio (PSNR), or to use subjective assessment of video quality.
 Subjective assessment of video quality is considered to be the most important way to measure a video coding standard since humans perceive video quality subjectively.

 HEVC benefits from the use of larger coding tree unit (CTU) sizes.
 This has been shown in PSNR tests with a HM-8.0 HEVC encoder where it was forced to use progressively smaller CTU sizes.
 For all test sequences, when compared with a 64×64 CTU size, it was shown that the HEVC bit rate increased by 2.2% when forced to use a 32×32 CTU size, and increased by 11.0% when forced to use a 16×16 CTU size.
 In the Class A test sequences, where the resolution of the video was 2560×1600, when compared with a 64×64 CTU size, it was shown that the HEVC bit rate increased by 5.7% when forced to use a 32×32 CTU size, and increased by 28.2% when forced to use a 16×16 CTU size.
 The tests showed that large CTU sizes increase coding efficiency while also reducing decoding time.

 The HEVC Main Profile (MP) has been compared in coding efficiency to H.264/MPEG-4 AVC High Profile (HP), MPEG-4 Advanced Simple Profile (ASP), H.263 High Latency Profile (HLP), and H.262/MPEG-2 Main Profile (MP).
 The video encoding was done for entertainment applications and twelve different bitrates were made for the nine video test sequences with a HM-8.0 HEVC encoder being used.
 Of the nine video test sequences, five were at HD resolution, while four were at WVGA (800×480) resolution.
 The bit rate reductions for HEVC were determined based on PSNR with HEVC having a bit rate reduction of 35.4% compared with H.264/MPEG-4 AVC HP, 63.7% compared with MPEG-4 ASP, 65.1% compared with H.263 HLP, and 70.8% compared with H.262/MPEG-2 MP.